 Media professionals expressed concern regarding an additional provision in the constitution that allows the government to formulate laws to regulate media.
-The 2017 Criminal Code Act, for example, has extended the scope of limitation on freedom of expression compared to the language in the Constitution for national security and for maintaining public order, and defines defamation as a criminal offense.
+The criminal code, for example, extends the scope of limitation on freedom of expression compared to the language in the constitution for national security and for maintaining public order, and defines defamation as a criminal offense.
 The FNJ argued that such laws could be used to close media houses or cancel their registration.
 The constitution also includes publication and dissemination of false materials as grounds for imposing legal restrictions on press freedom.
-Media experts reported, however, that these provisions have not been enforced against any media houses.
+Media experts reported, however, that these provisions were not enforced against any media houses.